Journal article for classroom use

 Fair use?
 No, if the web page can be viewed by the public, then this use is probably not a fair use.
 No exclusively educational purpose can be guaranteed by putting the article online, and such conduct would arguably violate the copyright holder's right of public distribution.

-Posting journal article in Blackboard
+Posting journal article in Canvas

 Fair use?
 Most likely yes.
 If the article is available through Hunter Library's resources, it is safer to provide a link to the article.
 This has the added benefit of getting your students experience using library resources and allowing the library to get the most accurate usage statistics, which are incredibly important when we evaluate which resources to keep and which to cancel.
 Your library liaison can help you find permanent URLs for any article acquired through the library's subscriptions.
 If you need help finding your library liaison, click the link at the bottom of this box.

-Posting book chapter in Blackboard
+Posting book chapter in Canvas

 Fair use?
 If it is a single chapter from a book, most likely yes.
 If the book is available through the library, your library liaison can help you place the book on reserve or provide you with a stable URL if it is an ebook.
 If the library does not have a copy, your library liaison may be able to acquire one for you.

-Posting an entire book in Blackboard
+Posting an entire book in Canvas

 Fair use?
 No. This infringes on the copyright owner's right to market the work.
 The library may be able to help by purchasing an electronic copy of the text or a print copy that can be put on reserve.
 Please contact your library liaison if you would like to explore this possibility.